 The I-O Psychology Doctoral Program at UGA aspires to develop, research, and apply psychological principles to the workplace with the ultimate goals of raising the quality of life for working individuals and improving organizational functioning.
-Core topic areas include employee selection, training and development, workplace motivation, occupational health
+Core topic areas include employee selection, training and development, workplace motivation, occupational health psychology, work-family, diversity, equity, and inclusion, team functioning, and leadership.
+We take pride in the scientist-practitioner model and integrating diverse perspectives for wellrounded training.

 Our program places a heavy emphasis on developing students' research and analytical skills.
 Research and quantitative methods are at the core of our training program.
-Students are actively involved in research throughout their graduate training, beginning with mentoring and involvement in faculty research, and moving toward independent research projects as students develop their skills and interests.
+Students are actively involved in research throughout their graduate training, beginning with mentored involvement in faculty research, and moving toward independent research projects as students develop their skills and interests.
 Students who complete the Ph.D. requirements are prepared for careers in a multitude of settings, including academia, industry, consulting, government, and the military.